kardelendemiral/Database-Management/README.md

-- This is an implementation of a basic database system.
+- This is an implementation of a basic database management system.

 - You can run the code with the below line: